 - We know you are busy.
 Both adviser and advisee should respect one another’s time.
 If you receive an email from a student that you cannot respond to in a timely manner, please acknowledge it quickly and let her know when you will be available to respond.

 - Students may feel uncomfortable at first.
 Don’t hesitate to ask your advisee for information about her background, career goals, and expectations to break the ice.
-Some advisees might not know what to ask immediately and will appreciate you initiating the discussion.

 - Let the Association know.
 The Alumnae Association is here to foster relationships among Mount Holyoke women.
 Contact us to tell us how it is going.
-Remember that students should never solicit you for anything—you have volunteered to offer advice only.

 - Will you describe what you do on a daily basis?